TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 32/Numbers 32.39.md

 ---

-And the children of Machir the son of Manasseh went to Gilead, and took it, and dispossessed the Amorites that were therein.
+The children of Machir the son of Manasseh went to Gilead, and took it, and dispossessed the Amorites who were therein.